Promoting Innovation to Address 21st Century Challenges

 - Energy – Utilities are doing incredible work to improve energy efficiency and produce energy.
 This helps the utility’s bottom line, but it also minimizes a community’s carbon footprint and even helps advance national energy independence goals.

 - Resource Recovery – Utilities are more frequently recovering materials from the treatment process to sell as valuable products.
-This is particularly true of “nutrients,” with some utilities installing struvite recovery technologies to create a reusable phosphorus-based fertilizer.
-NACWA is working with EPA to ensure that products such as struvite are not inappropriately regulated in a way that would otherwise limit their use.
+This is particularly true of nutrients, with some utilities installing recovery technologies to create a reusable phosphorus-based fertilizer.
+NACWA is working with EPA to ensure that these products are not inappropriately regulated in a way that would otherwise limit their use.
 NACWA will continue advocacy to remove barriers around resource-recovery opportunities that were never considered by the CWA.

 - Watershed Approaches – While the CWA has been successful in controlling impairments from point sources, its severe limitations on addressing non-point sources has become more and more glaring.
 Nowhere is this more apparent than in the context of nutrients issues.
-NACWA has been at the forefront of addressing these issues through collaborative approaches that account for all sources of impairment in a watershed.
+NACWA has been at the forefront of addressing these issues through collaborative approaches that account for all sources of impairment in a watershed, including through advocacy on the Farm Bill.
 NACWA is pursuing these collaborations within an innovative watershed context, to achieve maximum water quality improvement.